bkw777/NODE_DATAPAC/README.md

 This version is not tested yet.

 This has the fewest & largest parts and is the easiest to build.
+Only 256k but that is the same as the original DATAPAC and some of the old software never supported 512k anyway.

-Same as above wrt 4040 etc, but being 256k allows to also get rid of the HC00.
+Same as 512_F above wrt 4040 etc, but being 256k allows to also get rid of the HC00.
-This version takes advantage of the fact that 256k or smaller sram has a CE2 pin, and uses both #CE1 and CE2 to monitor both RAMRST and BYTE without needing a seperate part.
+256k and 128k versions of the SRAM have both /CE1 and CE2 pins, and we need to monitor for both a high and a low signal,
+so this version can just connect RAMRST to /CE1 and BYTE to CE2 and doesn't need anything else.
+Neat and clean and minimal.
+with the 4040 and 573 it's like a kind of platonic ideal version of the circuit.

 ![](PCB/out/MiniNDP_256_F.jpg)
 ![](PCB/out/MiniNDP_256_F.top.jpg)